GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 Note that each player's scene will keep running unless you use the condition to check for lobby game ending (usually, to redirect to a menu or back to the lobbies).

 ### Known missing features or limitations

+!!! note

+    If you try to join a lobby with multiple tabs on the web, ensure all tabs are visible and focused.
+If one of them is not opened or active, then the player will not join the game and you might see strange behaviors.

 Missing features or limitations: